 Hi, I'm Gordon Meyer.
 I created the tour and personally conduct each one.
 I've lived here for fifteen years.
 I’m a graduate of the Second City Training Center, and I’ve been a magician for decades so you can expect some surprises along the way.
 Oh, and I’m also very tall.

 My other tour, Bizarre Bucktown, might work better for you.
 Click here to view Bizarre Bucktown info and schedule.
-Or, schedule a private tour of either neighborhood for two or more people.
+Or, schedule a private tour for two or more people.
 Send an email to gordon @ BizarreBucktown.com to arrange a private tour.

 “An amazing experience you cannot miss!” — Wicker Park Chamber